totalnoMartina/cube-discovery/README.md

-# Meanwhile in the dessert App
+# Japanese test - Meanwhile in the dessert

 ## Description